elixir-lang/elixir/docs/2_diving_in.md

     iex> new_var
     ** error :undef

-The common strategy then is to explicitly all arguments that are required after the `try`:
+The common strategy then is to make explicit all arguments that are required after the `try`:

     { x, y } = try do
       x = calculate_some_value()